ffb-LANL/resonant-ultrasound/README.md

 C17076

 ## Instalation and Start-up
+1. Install LabVIEW runtime engine 2019 64bit (do not install SP1 version)

-1. Run ResonanceSpetrometer Installer.exe
+2. Run ResonanceSpetrometer Installer.exe
-1. Write rus.img to microSD card using imager software (e.g. Win32 Disk Imager)
+3. Write rus.img to microSD card using imager software (e.g. Win32 Disk Imager)
-2. Insert microSD card into Red Pitaya (with microSD contacts facing up), power it up.
+4. Insert microSD card into Red Pitaya (with microSD contacts facing up), power it up.
-3. Connect Red Pitaya Ethernet port to a PC on the same network subnet.
-Default Red Pitaya IP is 192.168.1.100
+5. Connect Red Pitaya Ethernet port to a PC on the same network subnet (e.g. 192.168.1.1.
+Default Red Pitaya IP is 192.168.1.100)
-7. Connect Red Pitaya Out 1  and In 1 SMA connectors to experiment.
+6. Connect Red Pitaya Out 1  and In 1 SMA connectors to experiment.
-8. Start ResonanceSpetrometer.exe
+7. Start ResonanceSpetrometer.exe
-9. Select suitable start, end, time constant, duration etc parameters in Spectrum Recorder module
+8. Select suitable start, end, time constant, duration etc parameters in Spectrum Recorder module
-10. Click "Start" on the main panel.
+9. Click "Start" on the main panel.
-11. The spectrum data is saved in files shown in "Spectrum file" indicator in Spectrum Recorder module.
-TDMS files can be opened in Labview, Origin v 9.2 and later, Excel. etc.
+10. The spectrum data is saved in files shown in "Spectrum file" indicator in Spectrum Recorder module.
+TDMS files can be opened in Labview, Origin v 9.2 and later, Excel. npTDMS phyton etc.

 ## Network settings:
 The default Red Pitaya image configured with static IP 192.168.1.100 for Ethernet port.
-The network settings can be changed by logging into Red Pitaya, e.g. using Putty, and editing /etc/dhcp/dhclient.conf, e.g. ìvi /etc/dhcp/dhclient.confî
+The network settings can be changed by logging into Red Pitaya, e.g. using Putty, and editing /etc/dhcp/dhclient.conf, e.g. ‚Äúvi /etc/dhcp/dhclient.conf‚Äù